kivy/python-for-android/README.md

 With everything installed, build an APK with SDL2 with e.g.:

     p4a apk --requirements=kivy --private /home/username/devel/planewave_frozen/ --package=net.inclem.planewavessdl2 --name="planewavessdl2" --version=0.5 --bootstrap=sdl2

+**If you need to deploy your app on Google Play, Android App Bundle (aab) is required since 1 August 2021:**

 **For full instructions and parameter options,** see [the documentation](https://python-for-android.readthedocs.io/en/latest/quickstart/#usage).